Healthdirect Free Australian health advice you can count on.

 • the person has diabetes or is pregnant

-How to help someone having a seizure?
+How can I help someone having a seizure?

 What are the symptoms of a seizure?

 Seizures can cause changes in movement, sensation, awareness, thought or behaviour, depending on which part of the brain the seizure affects.
-Some seizures involve only part of the brain — others involve the whole brain.
+Some seizures involve only part of the brain, others involve the whole brain.

-During the seizure, the symptoms experienced depend on the type of seizure.
+Seizure symptoms experienced depend on the type of seizure.
 A person may be alert during the seizure, and able to remember it afterwards, or may not remember it at all.

 Symptoms of seizures include: